LydianLights/epicodus-zoo-database/README.md

 ## Known Bugs

-* Editable fields behave kind of strangely.
-Sometimes they don't submit on the first click.
-* Editable fields that aren't plain strings need to be input in the correct format to avoid breaking
+* Editable fields that are numbers need to be input in the correct format to avoid breaking
-* Material design icons are linked directly though the bower_components folder instead of though gulp-bower

 ### License